-5 Popular Flavors of Manju Cakes (Traditional Japanese Sweets)
+Aji no Meisaku: 5 Popular Flavors of Manju Cake

-If you are a Manju beginner, there is a recommended item for you with 5 popular flavors of Anko sweet bean paste, which I picked up today to introduce.
+If you are a Manju beginner, there is a recommended item for you with 5 popular flavors of Anko sweetened bean paste, which I actually bought today for the blog article.

-“Momoyama (桃山)” is a steamed Manju cake with a mix of sweet red and white bean pastes in the center.
-This Manju features its refined sweetness.
+“Momoyama (桃山)” is a steamed Manju cake filled with a mix of red and white Anko pastes featuring its refined sweetness.

-“Kuriman (栗まん)” is a baked Manju cake filled with a chestnut-flavored, chestnut-bits-embedded sweet bean paste.
-This Manju is characterized by its inside, addicting chestnut Anko.
+“Kuriman (栗まん)” is a baked Manju cake with a chestnut-flavored, chestnut-bits-embedded sweet bean paste inside.

-“Nyuka (乳菓)” is a baked Manju cake with a milk-flavored sweet bean paste filling.
-This Manju features its Anko paste with a moderate, delicate sweetness.
+“Nyuka (乳菓)” is a baked Manju cake with a milk-flavored sweet bean paste filling, featuring its moderate, delicate sweetness.

 Soba Manju (そばまんじゅう)

-“Soba Manju (そばまんじゅう)” is a steamed Manju cake with a sweet bean paste containing buckwheat flour in the center.
-The main feature of this Manju is its slight buckwheat soba flavor.
+“Soba Manju (そばまんじゅう)” is a steamed Manju cake filled with a sweet bean paste containing buckwheat flour, so this flavor is characterized by its faint soba aroma.

 Matcha Manju (抹茶まんじゅう)

-“Matcha Manju (抹茶まんじゅう)” is a steamed Manju cake with a matcha green tea flavored sweet bean paste filling.
-This Manju is characterized by its Anko paste with a pleasantly nice Matcha aroma.
+“Matcha Manju (抹茶まんじゅう)” is a steamed Manju cake with a matcha green tea flavored sweet bean paste inside, featuring its good fragrance from matcha.

-The ingredients of these 5 flavors of Manju cakes include sweet bean paste, sugar, wheat flour, starch syrup, hen’s egg, glucose, vegetable oil, buckwheat flour, condensed milk, chestnut, reduced sugar syrup, starch, glutinous rice flour, fermented milk, powdered cinnamon bark, Matcha green tea powder, mirin, salt, and whole milk powder.
+According to the lists, ingredients in these Manju cakes include sweet bean paste, sugar, wheat flour, starch syrup, hen’s egg, dextrose, vegetable oil, buckwheat flour, condensed milk, chestnut, reduced sugar syrup, starch, glutinous rice flour, fermented milk, cinnamon bark powder, Matcha green tea powder, mirin, salt, and whole milk powder.

-Manju is one of the most commonly eaten sweets in Japan.
-Just with this product, you can enjoy various kinds of authentic Manju cakes.
-If you like sweets, why not try it?
+Manju is one of the most beloved Wagashi sweets in Japan, and just with this product “Marukyo Aji no Meisaku, you can enjoy various kinds of authentic Manju cakes at a time.